rdejana/MachineLearning/homeworks/HW.md

 - https://devblogs.nvidia.com/speeding-up-deep-learning-inference-using-tensorrt/

 ## Framework installation
+When running on a TX2, run `sudo jetson_clocks` to improve performance.

 ## Classification images
 Find at least 3 images on your own to use for classification.